Bass Guitar Maintenance & Setup

 procedure on this page for the current 4003 model, then refer to

 the Standard Maintenance page for the rest of the setup.

-vintage" status.
-I suggest that it would be much better for
+but I also love the 4003.
+I suggest that it would be much better

-the bassist who wants a workhorse gigging Rickenbacker, to buy a
+for the bassist who wants a workhorse gigging Rickenbacker, to buy

 to invest in.
 The latest models are built much tougher and have

 much more output from the pickups.
 You may pay the same price or